vespa-engine/documentation/en/performance/practical-search-performance-guide.md

 title: "Vespa query performance - a practical guide"
 ---

- This is a practical query performance guide.
+ This is a practical Vespa query performance guide.
+It uses the [Last.fm](http://millionsongdataset.com/lastfm/) tracks dataset to illustrate Vespa query performance.
+ Latency numbers mentioned in the guide are obtained from running this guide on a Macbook Pro x86.

 ## Prerequisites